karlobaltazar9/nba_team_simulator_app/README.md

 uvicorn app.backend:app --reload --app-dir .
 ```

-Then open **http://localhost:8000** — the frontend is served by the same
-FastAPI process, so you don't need a separate dev server or to configure a
-CORS origin.
-If you'd rather run the frontend separately (e.g. opening
+Then open **http://localhost:8000**.
+Alternatively, you can run the frontend separately (e.g. opening
 `frontend/index.html` directly as a file), fill in the "API base" field at
 the top of the page with `http://localhost:8000`.